RobertWHurst/KeyboardJS/readme.md

 larger combos.

 Basically if you want to use the keyboard, this will let you do it without restrictions.

+KeyboardJS has full support for AMD module loaders such as [RequireJS](http://requirejs.org/).

 Methods
 -------